sindresorhus/sindresorhus.github.com/source/content/apps/one-task.md

 #### Can you add a widget setting to choose background color?

 I don't plan to add this.
 I want to keep the app super simple.

+#### The text in the widget is quite large

+The text automatically scales down to fit more content.

 #### Why is this free without ads?